ecmwf/metview-docs/docs/api/functions/geometric_height_from_geopotential.rst

     * R is the radius of the Earth (6378388 m)
     * g is the gravitational acceleration (9.81 m/s\ :sup:`2`)

-    When a :class:`Fieldset` returned the ecCodes paramId of the resulting fields is set to 3008 (geometric height).
+    When a :class:`Fieldset` returned the ecCodes paramIds of the resulting fields are set to 3008 (geometric height).

     .. note::